EmidioLP/CharQ/README.md

 CharQ is a simple python module that provides some character blocks, random words, number and pass.

-In this moment exist's two class, CharAscii and WordGenerate.
+In this moment exist's two classes, CharAscii and WordGenerate.

 The class CharAscii have the following methods:
 - ``ascii()``: return a table with all printable ascii characters;